raspberrypilearning/talk-like-a-pirate/worksheet.md

 ## What next?
 - See what you can add to your pirate speech generator!
-THere is a more fully featured example on [CodePen](http://codepen.io/rpflaura/pen/EZQzdx) for you to investigate and try out your pirate speech skills.
+There is a more fully featured example on [CodePen](http://codepen.io/rpflaura/pen/EZQzdx) for you to investigate and try out your pirate speech skills.
 - Could you create a generator for any other type of speech?
 Perhaps you can make people talk like Yoda from Star Wars, or talk in Cockney rhyming slang?